victorokech/cloudinary-video-slideshow/README.md

 }
 ```

-***Tip:*** A webhook is a mechanism where an application can notify an other application that something has happened.
+***Tip:*** A webhook is a mechanism where an application can notify another application that something has happened.

 When we receive the notification from Cloudinary we can notify the user by sending them an e-mail, sms or a push notification.
 It is really up to you but, in this case we are just returning a view and passing the slideshow URL to it.